aleen42/PersonalWiki/projectManagement/processGroups/processGroups.md

 > answer: <strong>*initiating.*</strong>

+- The project integration management knowledge area maps to the which process group through the activities of developing project charters?
+    - initiating
+    - executing
+    - planning
+    - monitoring and controlling

+> answer: <strong>*initiating.*</strong>

 - What is an iterative software development process that focuses on team productivity and delivers software best practices to all team members?
     - Agile Unified Process
     - Rational Unified Process